sonda-red/blog/content/posts/04-intel-homelab-2.md

 ## 07 Architecture diagram

 Below is the map I keep in my head.
-Central services (Postgres, Redis, MinIO) are shared by design; Harbor is just the first consumer but each later component requiring them will connect to them and not run it's separate service. **Ingress mainly fronts internal UIs** — Harbor, MinIO Console, Grafana, and VictoriaLogs.
+Central services (Postgres, Redis, MinIO) are shared by design; Harbor is just the first consumer but each later component requiring them will connect to them and not run its separate service. **Ingress mainly fronts internal UIs** — Harbor, MinIO Console, Grafana, and VictoriaLogs.

 [![Architecture diagram](/images/post-04/sonda-red-cluster-v3.png)](/images/post-04/sonda-red-cluster-v3.png)